miniblog/engine/doc/miniblog-vs-dsb.md

-# Miniblog vs DSB
+# Miniblog vs Dead Simple Blog

-These are the fundamental differences between Miniblog and DSB:
+These are the fundamental differences between Miniblog and Dead Simple Blog (DSB):

 - Miniblog is arranged to allow you to easily version-control just your content.